 There is no denying it.
-Costa Rica is an amazing location for a destination wedding!
-Costa Rica not only offers a spectacular beach/jungle setting, but it also makes for an amazing trip for you and your guests.
+Costa Rica is an amazing location for destination weddings!
+Costa Rica not only offers a spectacular beach and jungle setting, but it also makes for an amazing trip for you and your guests.

 If you are considering a Costa Rica destination wedding for your upcoming nuptials, we hope that our advice and tips can help make the planning process and a lot less daunting!
 Here is everything you need to know about getting married in Costa Rica.